ywnico/vitaki-fork/README.md

 This is ywnico's fork of AAGaming's ([@AAGaming00](https://github.com/AAGaming00)) [Vitaki](https://git.catvibers.me/aa/chiaki).
 AAGaming did all the hard work of porting Chiaki to Vita.
 This fork just adds some features and fixes on top of that foundation.

+## 2026 Update (TLDR: check out [VitaRPS5](https://github.com/mauricio-gg/vitaki-vitarps5))
+> [!IMPORTANT]
+> I do not plan to make more significant updates to vitaki-fork; getting it into a playable state was good enough for me.
+Thanks to everyone for using it, and to the many people who contributed PRs.
+>
+> Fortunately, @mauricio-gg has developed a greatly improved version: [VitaRPS5](https://github.com/mauricio-gg/vitaki-vitarps5)!
+It has better latency, an overhauled UI, and many, many other fixes and improvements.
+Keep having fun with remote play on Vita :)

+## Updates made in this fork

 This fork builds on AAGaming's work with the following updates:
 1. Implemented audio
 2. Implemented controls